hindu-comm/mail_stream_indology/2017/09/Once_again_on_the_or/126__Walter_Slaje.md

-The only umbrage I was taking at was the scientist’s zero discovery claim and the lack of any Indological expertise in this sensationalist broadcast, which would
-​perhaps have ​
-be
-​en​
-justified for the radiocarbon dating.
-It is reassuring to learn about the actual background of the whole undertaking, for which the research team deserves unreserved congratulations, and I would
+The only umbrage I was taking at was the scientist’s zero discovery claim and the lack of any Indological expertise in this sensationalist broadcast, which would perhaps have be en justified for the radiocarbon dating.
+It is reassuring to learn about the actual background of the whole undertaking, for which the research team deserves unreserved congratulations, and I would be the last person not to applaud to their efforts
-​be ​
-the last person not to applaud
-​ to their efforts​
-​.

-​
+.

 What you say about “the reason why Hayashi is not mentioned in the Guardian article–nor is any of us from the team (...) is that this is an article